vala-lang/vala-docs/source/tutorials/programming-language/main/05-00-experimental-features/05-02-regular-expression-literals.rst

 * *m*, the "start of line" and "end of line" constructs match immediately following or immediately before any newline in the string, respectively, as well as at the very start and end.
 * *s*, a dot metacharater *.* in the pattern matches all characters, including newlines.
 Without it, newlines are excluded.
 * *x*, whitespace data characters in the pattern are totally ignored except when escaped or inside a character class.
+* *o*, request JIT compilation of a regular expression.
+It allows to execute this regex much faster at the cost of extra time taken to compile it.
+This option is most benificial, when the same compiled pattern is used for matching several times.